Inverse continuity on the boundary of the numerical range: Inverse Continuity

 Since the eigenfunctions $\lambda_k(\theta)$ are analytic, any two of them may coincide at only finitely many values of $\theta$ unless they are identical.
 Moreover, for all but finitely many exceptional points, $\re(e^{-i\theta}A)$ must have exactly $m \le n$ distinct eigenvalues.
 Inverse continuity failures can only occur at exceptional points where two or more of the distinct eigenfunctions $\lambda_k(\theta)$ coincide.
 Let $\theta_0$ denote such an exceptional point.
 As $\theta$ varies from $\theta_0$, the eigenfunctions will ``split".
 Since the eigenfunctions are analytic, we may consider their Taylor series expansions about $\theta_0$.
 We will say that a collection of eigenfunctions \textit{splits at power $k$} if the first difference in the coefficients of their Taylor series expansions occurs at a term with order $k$.
 With this terminology, we are ready to state our main theorem.

-\begin{theorem} Let $A \in M_n(\C)$ and $z \in \partial F(A) \cap \ell_{\theta_0}$. \begin{enumerate} \item $f_A^{-1}$ is strongly continuous at $z$ if and only if $z$ is in the relative interior of a flat portion of the boundary or the eigenfunctions corresponding to $z$ at $\theta_0$ do not split. \item $f_A^{-1}$ is weakly continuous at $z$ if and only if $z$ is in a flat portion of the boundary or the eigenfunctions corresponding to $z$ at $\theta_0$ do not split at odd powers. {So weak continuity fails if and only if $z$ is a fully round boundary point and the eigenfunctions corresponding to $z$ at $\theta_0$ split at an odd power.} \end{enumerate} \end{theorem}
+\begin{theorem} Let $A \in M_n(\C)$ and $z \in \partial F(A) \cap \ell_{\theta_0}$. \begin{enumerate} \item $f_A^{-1}$ is strongly continuous at $z$ if and only if $z$ is in the relative interior of a flat portion of the boundary or the eigenfunctions corresponding to $z$ at $\theta_0$ do not split. \item $f_A^{-1}$ is weakly continuous at $z$ if and only if $z$ is in a flat portion of the boundary or there exists an eigenvalue function $\lambda_k(\theta)$ that is minimal (pointwise) in a neighborhood of $\theta_0$. \end{enumerate} \end{theorem}

+The following remark shows that in order for weak continuity to fail, it is sufficient for the minimal eigenvalue functions to split at an odd power\footnote{An earlier version of Theorem \ref{thm:characterization} incorrectly asserted that weak continuity fails at a fully round boundary point if and only if the corresponding eigenvalue functions split at odd degree.
+See Examples \ref{ex:weakfail2} and \ref{ex:irred}.
+See also \cite{LLS2.5}.}